 The global economy remains relatively weak, when compared to the period prior to the 2008-2009 financial crisis.
 The current global recovery is proceeding at varying speeds across regions and is still subject to downside risks stemming from factors like fiscal fragility in advanced economies, highly accommodative macroeconomic policies and persistent difficulties in access to credit.
 In particular, concerns regarding the possibility of sovereign debt defaults by European Union member countries, including Greece, disrupted financial markets throughout the world, and may lead to weaker consumer demand in the European Union, the United States, and other parts of the world.
 The deterioration in the global economy has caused, and may continue to cause, a decrease in worldwide demand for certain goods shipped in containerized form.
-In addition, if Greece or another European Union member country were to default on its sovereign debt, the impact on the global economy could have a material adverse effect on our business.
+In addition, the resolution of the sovereign debt crisis is not proceeding with uniform speed throughout Europe and a setback or delay could impact the global economy and have a material adverse effect on our business.